implaymo/devops-24-25-1241908/CA1/part3/README.md

-# CA1, Part 2: Technical Report : Tutorial application to Gradle
+ # CA1, Part 3: Technical Report : Converting the basic version of the Tutorial application to Gradle.
 ---

 ## Table of Contents